bnomei/kirby3-recently-modified/README.md

 ## Usage

-Add the section to your site or page blueprint.
+Add the section to your site or page blueprint to display a list of the most recently modified pages by the currently logged in user.
+The sections is not able to list the site itself since the section depends on a collection of pages for the query.

 **site/blueprints/site.yml**
 ```yaml